hickory-dns/hickory-dns/README.md

 | **Client**    | [![](https://img.shields.io/crates/v/trust-dns-client.svg)](https://crates.io/crates/trust-dns-client) [![trust-dns-client](https://docs.rs/trust-dns-client/badge.svg)](https://docs.rs/trust-dns-client) Used for sending `query`, `update`, and `notify` messages directly to a DNS server.                                             |
 | **Server**    | [![](https://img.shields.io/crates/v/trust-dns-server.svg)](https://crates.io/crates/trust-dns-server) [![trust-dns-server](https://docs.rs/trust-dns-server/badge.svg)](https://docs.rs/trust-dns-server) Use to host DNS records, this also has a `trust-dns` binary for running in a daemon form.                                       |
 | **Resolver**  | [![](https://img.shields.io/crates/v/trust-dns-resolver.svg)](https://crates.io/crates/trust-dns-resolver) [![trust-dns-resolver](https://docs.rs/trust-dns-resolver/badge.svg)](https://docs.rs/trust-dns-resolver) Utilizes the client library to perform DNS resolution.
 Can be used in place of the standard OS resolution facilities. |

+**NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the http://github.com/HickoryDNS/hickory-dns organization and repo.

 # Goals